Kyle Daukaus: Post UFC

 In his first bout after leaving the UFC, Daukaus faced Robert Gidron on June 16, 2023, at CFFC 120, defeating him via rear-naked choke at the end of the first round.

 On September 2, 2023, Daukaus won the CFFC Middleweight championship for the second time after defeating Gregg Ellis by unanimous decision.

 Daukaus defended his title against Sean Connor Fallon on February 9, 2024 at CFFC 129.
 He would win the fight via third round submission.

 Daukaus defended his title against Keanan Patershuk on June 14, 2024 at CFFC 132 by knockout in the first round.

 On December 11, 2024, it was announced that Daukaus was eligible to be drafted in the Global Fight League.
 However, he was not drafted for the 2025 season.
 In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Return to the UFC

+Daukaus walking down the steps of the Lincoln Memorial for the UFC Freedom 250 press conference.

 Replacing Marco Tulio, who withdrew due to unknown reasons, Daukaus made his return to the UFC against Michel Pereira on August 23, 2025 at UFC Fight Night 257.
 He won the fight via knockout in round one.
 This fight earned him another Performance of the Night award.

 Daukaus faced Gerald Meerschaert on November 15, 2025, at UFC 322.
 He won the fight via a brabo choke submission in the first round.

+Daukaus was scheduled to face Vicente Luque on April 11, 2026 at UFC 327.
+However, he withdrew after being re‑scheduled for the UFC Freedom 250 card and was replaced by Kelvin Gastelum.

+He ended up facing Bo Nickal on June 14, 2026 at UFC Freedom 250.
+He lost the fight by technical knockout in the first round.

+Daukaus is scheduled to face Marc-André Barriault on October 17, 2026, at UFC Fight Night 291.